 Natural burial grounds are the alternative to a traditional cemetery or church yard.
 They provide a final resting place in countryside setting and insist on bio-degradable materials to be used in coffins and shrouds (also that bodies are not embalmed) so that pollution of the land is reduced.
 Not all NBG’s are the same and not all are good (much like funeral directors).
 The Natural Death Centre is a good place for background research www.naturaldeath.org.uk

-In Bedford and surrounding villages we are lucky enough to have two good and different NBG’s.
+In Bedford and surrounding villages we were lucky enough to have two good and different NBG’s, however the Olney Green burial ground is now full and therefore closed to new burials.

 Flowers: It is best to avoid floral arrangements on an oasis base,(the green foam stuff florists use) but if you do want these you need to take them home with you after the funeral.
 However good florists can make tributes suitable for a green burial and you can also have green foliage woven into the coffin.